That may seem like a tall order, but when we associate with others on this same path, it’s suddenly doable.

 50th birthday—Western-themed party at Embassy Suites Hotel in Anaheim, Ca. I was dressed as Mae West, my son as the Sheriff and my youngest daughter as Pocahantas.
 All attendees were duded up too.

 We had a slide show of my life, square dancing, BBQ finger food.
-Guests each designed a muslim fabric square to be assembled as a quilt.
+Guests each designed a muslin fabric square to be assembled as a quilt.

 55th birthday—Weekend exploring Long Beach.
 We stayed at the Sheraton Hotel and explored the Latin American Museum, downtown Long Beach, went to see one-woman show honoring Dinah Washington, strolled at Shoreline Village and ate at Roscoe’s Chicken and Waffles.